 Powerline: Powerline uses your home’s electrical circuit to transmit your internet signal between two points through the house.
 For example, you could install one adapter next to your router and another next to your working position, and the network will use the electrical circuit as if it was a physical network cable between the two adapters.
 Tech Radar has a list of the top 5 to help you decide.

 Wi-Fi Mesh Network: Mesh networks use multiple wireless access points to transmit Wi-Fi signal to hard-to-reach places in your home.
 The multiple access points can be positioned around your home, and will connect to each other wirelessly to boost signal.
 A number of hardware manufacturers such as Google, Amplifi, Eero and Linksys have mesh Wi-Fi products, however check with your ISP first, as some offer them free of charge to customers.
-PCMag have published a list of their top 10 Wi-Fi mesh extenders.
+PCMag has published a list of their top 10 Wi-Fi mesh extenders.

-If you are experiencing issues with speed, you may find that your mobile provider offers you a better service in the interim.
+Try mobile: If you are experiencing issues with speed, you may find that your mobile provider offers you a better service in the interim.

 Most modern smartphones give you the option to hotspot from them.
 This creates a portable Wi-Fi network which you can connect to.
 On the iPhone this can be found by going to Settings → Personal Hotspot.